-Submissions to The Law Review and The Law Review Online
+Submissions to The Law Review

-The Law Review occasionally solicits feedback on submissions from scholars who are expert in their field.
+The Law Review occasionally solicits feedback on submissions from scholars who are experts in their field.
 Please be aware that this peer review is part of the standard review process that your article may undergo.
 Before sending an article out for peer review, we remove information that identifies the author, although the reviewer may be familiar with the article if it has been presented at a workshop or conference or circulated online.
 We never disclose the names of our peer reviewers or share their reviews with the author.

 Our editors always seek to review articles within a few weeks after receiving them, but it might take longer to reach a decision when submission volumes are high.
 If we are unable to extend a publication offer, we will notify the author promptly.